amazingrando/questsrd/src/markdown/5-additional-resources.md

 Whatever you choose, we recommend you keep your styles consistent.
 For example, don't mix and match heading styles for different types of information below those headings.
 Use your styles consistently to let your reader know what kind of information to expect alongside each style.

 For inline emphasis, we suggest using Alegreya Sans SC instead of bold or italic text.

-# h1: major section

-Use big pullquotes to briefly convey a big idea or feeling

-You can use Ovo in a larger size when conveying significant information under a major section heading.
-Use sparingly.

-## h2: minor section

-Use the same-sized body text throughout the document, except in cases where you are expressing a major idea below a major section heading.

-### h3: section detail

-Use section detail headings either before body text, or to convey <span class="keywords">emphasis</span>.
-Make sure use of smallcaps for inline emphasis uses the same line height as your body text.

-<span class="keywords">block heading</span>.
-You can also use section detail headings inline when you have lists that contain more text than would fit comfortably in a bulleted list.